 Prospective PhD Students

 I am accepting 1 student in our Clinical Psychology PhD program for Fall 2021-22 who have a strong interest in global mental health research that is conceived by community-based organizations – ones that address access to resource disparities, the effects of stigma on HIV care and prevention, and intergroup conflict (refer to active projects in my lab to get a better idea).

 I give strong preference to applicants who have experienced-based knowledge on how research is conducted.
 In other words seeing a research project move from the conceptual stage to the methodological design to sometimes even conference presentations or manuscript publication.
 Serving as a research assistant, completing a senior/honors thesis or other types of supervised research experience is especially useful.

 Although there is limited funding for PhD students at Howard, I will work closely with students to actively submit grants and applications for research/ teaching assistantships.
 Doctoral students in my research labs have been awarded Frederick Douglass Scholars Fellowship, Just-Julian Assistantship, APA Predoctoral Fellowship in Mental Health and Substance Abuse Services, and partially supported by an NIMH grant.

-To apply please refer to the Howard University Graduate School general application and the Clinical Psychology Supplemental Application and Checklist.
+To apply please refer to the Howard University Graduate School general application.